SteelAlloy/BTE-tools/README.md

 /cs osm <query> [options]
 ```

-Run an overpass query in an area and trace the path in an area
+Run an overpass query in an area and trace the path

 Default options: